ojdkbuild/ojdkbuild/README.md

 Update schedule
 ---------------

-Builds are going to be updated once in three months after each corresponding [Oracle Critical Patch Updates](http://www.oracle.com/technetwork/topics/security/alerts-086861.html) release for Oracle Java.
+Builds are going to be updated once in three months after each corresponding [Vulnerability Update](https://mail.openjdk.java.net/pipermail/vuln-announce/) release for upstream OpenJDK.

 How to build
 ------------